gateio/gateapi-nodejs/docs/OptionsApi.md

 > Promise<{ response: http.IncomingMessage; body: TriggerTime; }> countdownCancelAllOptions(countdownCancelAllOptionsTask)

-Countdown cancel orders
+Countdown cancel orders.

 Option order heartbeat detection, when the &#x60;timeout&#x60; time set by the user is reached, if the existing countdown is not canceled or a new countdown is set, the related &#x60;option pending order&#x60; will be automatically canceled.
 This interface can be called repeatedly to set a new countdown or cancel the countdown.
 Usage example: Repeat this interface at intervals of 30 seconds, with each countdown &#x60;timeout&#x60; set to 30 (seconds).
 If this interface is not called again within 30 seconds, all pending orders on the &#x60;underlying&#x60; &#x60;contract&#x60; you specified will be automatically cancelled.
-If &#x60;underlying&#x60; &#x60;contract&#x60; is not specified, all pending orders of the user will be automatically cancelled  If &#x60;timeout&#x60; is set to 0 within 30 seconds, the countdown timer will expire and the automatic order cancellation function will be cancelled.
+If &#x60;underlying&#x60; &#x60;contract&#x60; is not specified, user will be automatically cancelled  If &#x60;timeout&#x60; is set to 0 within 30 seconds, the countdown timer will expire and the automatic order cancellation function will be cancelled.

 ### Example